sgilda/windup/Build-Windup.md

 ## Building Windup

 To build the project, you need a patch that is not yet available upstream.
-Use the following steps to build the project.
+Follow these steps to build the project.

 1. Configure Maven to use the <http://repository.jboss.org/nexus/content/groups/public/> repository.
 2. Create a local copy of the **frames** project